TIBCOSoftware/snappydata/docs/affinity_modes/local_mode.md

 * Launches executor threads locally for processing

-* Embeds the SnappyData in-memory store in-process
+* Embeds the TIBCO ComputeDB in-memory store in-process

 * For development purposes only

 ![Local Mode](../Images/SnappyLocalMode.png)

-**Example: Using the Local mode for developing SnappyData programs**
+**Example: Using the Local mode for developing TIBCO ComputeDB programs**

-You can use an IDE of your choice, and provide the below dependency to get SnappyData binaries:
+You can use an IDE of your choice, and provide the below dependency to get TIBCO ComputeDB binaries:

 **Example: Maven dependency**